Preconditioned Score-based Generative Models: Theoretical analysis

-To ensure the generation quality, the steady-state distribution of the Langevin dynamics (Eq.~\eqref{eq:reverse_con}) must stick with the target distribution $p_{\mathbf{x}^{\ast}}$; Otherwise, poor performance will be likely resulted.
-We prove that our preconditioning preserves the steady-state distribution.
+To ensure generation quality, the steady-state distribution of the Langevin dynamics (Eq.~\eqref{eq:reverse_con}) {must match} the target distribution \(p_{\mathbf{x}^{\ast}}\).
+Failure to satisfy this condition may lead to poor performance.
+We prove that the proposed preconditioning preserves the steady-state distribution.

 We first derive the theory behind the Langevin dynamics on why it can generate samples from $p_{\mathbf{x}^\ast}$.
-According to~\cite{gardiner1985handbook}, Eq.~\eqref{eq:reverse_con} is associated with a Fokker-Planck equation { } where $p=p(\mathbf{x},t)$ is the distribution of $\mathbf{x}$ at time $t$.
-This describes the stochastic dynamics of Eq.~\eqref{eq:reverse_con}.
+According to~\citep{gardiner1985handbook}, Eq.~\eqref{eq:reverse_con} is associated with a Fokker-Planck equation